How to Use the Max Purchase Price Calculator

 How accurate is this calculator?

 This gives you a reliable ballpark for negotiations.
-For a full analysis including deal scoring, cap rate, DSCR, IRR, and stress testing, use Proformatic's full deal analyzer.
+For a full analysis including deal scoring, IRR, sensitivity analysis, and stress testing, use Proformatic's full deal analyzer.

 Can I use this for BRRRR deals?